larsonjj/generator-yeogurt/README.md

 ## Release History

  * 2014-02-16   v0.2.7   Setup dashboard data to not be generated when dynamic dashboard option is not enabled.
+Fixed issue where HTML files were not being reloaded with watch task.
  * 2014-02-16   v0.2.6   Changed server and build tasks to put HTML files in root folders.
 Removed tasks/logic that creates .min.js files for build tasks.
  * 2014-02-16   v0.2.5   Added dynamic dashboard option to generator choices (No longer added by default).
 Updated sourcemap logic for uglify task based on latest plugin release
  * 2014-02-06   v0.2.4   Official Release